MercerK/grakkit-boilerplate/readme.md

 - Place the server plugin jar file in the `./server` folder and rename it to `server.jar`.
 - Download the [Grakkit jar](https://github.com/grakkit/grakkit/releases) and place it in the `./server/plugins` folder.
 - Run `npm install` or `yarn`.
-- Open a terminal and run `npm run start` or `yarn start`.
+- Open a terminal and run `npm run start:js` or `yarn start:js`.
 This will start the webpack.
 - Open another terminal and run `npm run start:server` or `yarn start:server`
   - When running it for the first time, you'll need to accept the `EULA` in `./server/eula.txt`.
   - After updating the `EULA`, you may need to restart the server.